What's a good imputation to predict with missing values?: Empirical study of impute-n-regress procedures

 \subsection{Experimental setup}

-\paragraph{Data generation} The data $X \in \RR^{n \times d}$ are generated according to a multivariate Gaussian distribution $\Ncal(\mu, \Sigma)$ where the mean is drawn from a standard Gaussian $\Ncal(0, Id)$ and the covariance is generated as $\Sigma = B B^\top + D$. $B \in \RR^{d \times q}$ is a matrix with entries drawn from a standard normal Gaussian distribution, and $D$ is a diagonal matrix with small entries that ensures that the covariance matrix is full rank.
+\paragraph{Data generation} The data $X \in \RR^{n \times d}$ are generated according to a multivariate Gaussian distribution $\Ncal(\mu, \Sigma)$ where the mean is drawn from a standard Gaussian and the covariance is generated as $\Sigma = B B^\top + D$. $B \in \RR^{d \times q}$ is a matrix with entries drawn from a standard normal Gaussian distribution, and $D$ is a diagonal matrix with small entries that ensures that the covariance matrix is full rank.
 We study two correlation settings called \emph{high} and \emph{low} corresponding respectively to $q=\texttt{int}(0.3*d)$ and $q=\texttt{int}(0.7*d)$.
 The experiments are run with $d=50$.

-\paragraph{Choice of $f^\star$} The response $Y$ is generated according to $Y = f^\star(X) + \epsilon$ with two choices of $f^\star$ named \emph{bowl} and \emph{wave}, depicted in Figure~\ref{fig:f_star} (exact expression in appendix \ref{ss:f_star}). $\beta$ is a vector of ones normalized such that the quantity $z = \beta^\top X + \beta_0$ follows a Gaussian distribution centered on 1 with variance 1.
-Note that $f^\star_{bowl}$ and $f^\star_{wave}$ were designed so that the desired variations occur over the support of the data.
+\paragraph{Choice of $f^\star$} The response $Y$ is generated according to $Y = f^\star(X) + \epsilon$ with three choices of $f^\star$ named \emph{bowl}, \emph{wave}, and \emph{break} depicted in Figure~\ref{fig:f_star} (exact expression in appendix \ref{ss:f_star}). $\beta$ is a vector of ones normalized such that the quantity $z = \beta^\top X + \beta_0$ follows a Gaussian distribution centered on 1 with variance 1.
+Note that $f^\star_{bowl}$, $f^\star_{wave}$ and $f^\star_{break}$ were designed so that the desired variations occur over the support of the data.
 The noise $\epsilon$ is chosen so as to have a signal-to-noise ratio of 10.

 \paragraph{Missing values} 50\% of the entries of $X$ were deleted according to one of two missing data mechanisms: Missing Completely At Random (MCAR) or Gaussian self-masking \citep[GSM, see ][]{LeMorvan2020NeuMiss}.
 Gaussian self-masking is a Missing Not At Random (MNAR) mechanism, where the probability that a variable $j$ is missing depends on $X_j$ via a Gaussian function.